Kibbles/polyblip/README.md

 - Windows, since the dialog box relies on Windows functions.
 Can easily be made generic with TkInter though.

 ## How to configure
-- You will first need to configure your phone to send messages to your computer by enabling the "Incoming Call" telephony notification.
+- You will first need to configure your phone to send messages to your computer by enabling the "Incoming Call" telephony notification on the phone's web portal.
+We're using Polycom vvx 300 phones; other models may or may not work (though I imagine the XML response messages are fairly standard)

 ![phone setup](https://i.imgur.com/c7Nid2r.png)